gis-ops/tutorials/qgis/QGIS_PluginTesting.md

 ```
 What a useful error message..
 So, what happened?

-The problem is that the `Nominatim` class uses the `QgsNetworkAccessManager` class to make the request.
+The issue is that the `Nominatim` class uses the `QgsNetworkAccessManager` class to make the request.
 And that one _does_ depend on a QGIS environment: you can pass authentication strings from QGIS' auth database and it uses QGIS built-in proxy details if needed.

-The solution couldn't be easier thanks to the effort of others: we simply have to import the `get_qgis_app()` function from `quick_api/tests/utitlities` and execute it at the top of the file:
+The solution couldn't be easier thanks to the effort of others: we simply have to import the `get_qgis_app()` function from `quick_api/tests/utitlities` and execute it at the top of the file which will initialize a QGIS instance and `QgsNetworkAccessManager` will have something to hold on to:

 ```python
 import unittest